ayaag2/UniEats/frontend/README.md

 # UNI EATS – Frontend

-This is the React single-page frontend for **UNI EATS**, a campus-focused restaurant discovery app.
+This is the React single-page frontend for UNI EATS, a campus-focused restaurant discovery app.

 ## Quick start